ximeng96/Iterative_method_for_vehicle_trajectories_reconstruction/codes/README.md

 https://ximeng96.github.io/Iterative_method_for_vehicle_trajectories_reconstruction/lab/index.html.
 Open the file "ite_method" from the table of contents.

 ## Application to the NGSIM I80 dataset
+The codes used for reconstructing the trajectoried recorded by camera 6 are available at "ite_method_camera6"

 The codes used for reconstructing the entire NGSIM I80 dataset are available at "ite_method_dataset".
 Note that the methodology part for the three .ipynb files are the same, and the differences are only about the application.

 # The reconstructed data